DilSeDeveloper/Cohort_Analysis/README.md

 The main objective of this project is to:

 * Group customers into cohorts based on their **first purchase month**
-* Track their activity in subsequent months
+* Track their activity in the following months
 * Analyze **customer retention rate**
-* Understand **repeat purchase patterns**
+* Identify repeat customer behavior
-* Visualize trends using an interactive Excel dashboard
+* Visualize trends using an interactive **Excel dashboard**

 ---